wetryingtodorock/getblock-docs/en/rpc-service/avax/json-rpc/avax_avax.export.md

 ---
-title: avax:avax.export \[POST\] {disallowed}
+title: avax.export  {disallowed} - Avalanche
-description: Export an asset from the C-Chain to the X-Chain.
-After calling thismethod, you must call avm.import on the X-Chain to complete thetransfer.
+description: Example code for the avax.export  {disallowed} json-rpc method. Сomplete guide on how to use avax.export  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters